lamhydro/chydraulics/README.md

 #### `chydraulics`

-This directory contain:
+This directory contains:

 - `clib.py`: This is a python library with functions to calculate multiple variables related to open channel flow.

-- `ufclass.py`: This is a python library with the `UniformClass` to solve problems related to **uniform flow** in channels.
+- `ufclass.py`: This is a python library with the `UniformClass` to solve problems related to **uniform flow** in regular (e.g. circular, trapezoidal, etc) channels.
 Here the class `UniformFlow` call functions from `clib.py`.

+- `uficlass.py`: This is a python library with the `UniformClassI` to solve problems related to **uniform flow** in irregular (e.g. rivers) channels.
+Here the class `UniformFlowI` call functions from `clib.py`.

-#### `test_uf`
+#### `test_uf` y `test_ufi`

-This directory contain the following:
+These directories contain the following:

-- `main.py`: This is the python script that call the class `UniformFlow` in `/chydraulics/ufclass.py` which solves the problem.
+- `main.py`: This is the python script that call the class `UniformFlow` or `UniformFlowI` in `/chydraulics/ufclass.py` or  `/chydraulics/uficlass.py` which solves the problem.

-- `.json` : *JSON* is a friendly format to introduce information to scripts.
+- `.json` (regular channels): *JSON* is a friendly format to introduce information to scripts.
 Note that are multiple files with the  extension `.json`, these files contain information for unform flow problems.
 All the `.json` contain the same structure and information, so that, the scripts are able to indentify which of the four problems need to be solve.
 The structure of `.json` files is:

    `"ST"`:
     Section type.
 It can be egual to `1` (Circular cross section) or  `2` (Non circular cross section). [*mandatory*]